-The world is divided into two groups of people, those who divide the world into two groups, and those that don’t.
-If we humor the former then we might observe that there are rule-followers and those who see rules as a challenge.
+The world is divided into two groups of people, those who divide the world into two groups and those that don’t.
+If we humor the former, then we might observe that there are rule-followers and those who see rules as a challenge.
 Jesús Olivares and Curro Barreño are obviously members of the more transgressive party.
-This isn’t just oppositional defiant behavior, however, and while their youthful projects are still expanding and being defined, it is clear that they have a goal – to make the most distinctive and honest expression of single-vineyard and village wines regardless of appellation rules and boundaries.
+This isn’t just oppositional defiant behavior, however.
+While their youthful projects are still expanding and being defined, it is clear that they have a goal – to make the most distinctive and honest expression of single-vineyard and village wines regardless of appellation rules and boundaries.

-On a call recently Curro remarked that they are neighbors with Rafael Palacios and in fact, some of their respective sites are separated only by the Bibei river which at this point is more a meandering mountain stream.
-The focus at Fedellos do Couto is shifting primarily to this subzone of Ribeira Sacra where the vineyards are more scattered, sub-divided into tiny plots, and surrounded by forest and scrub.
-Conasbrancas and Lomba dos Ares are their village wines from this region and each is a field blend of multiple varities.
-They are also actively searching for and adding to their vineyards here with the eventual goal of making a Mencia here to complement the Cortezada as well as tiny releases of their best sites as single-vineyard wines.
+On a call recently, Curro remarked that they are neighbors with Rafael Palacios.
+In fact, some of their respective sites are separated only by the Bibei river, which at this point is more a meandering mountain stream.
+The focus at Fedellos do Couto is shifting primarily to this subzone of Ribeira Sacra, where the vineyards are more scattered, sub-divided into tiny plots, and surrounded by forest and scrub.
+Conasbrancas and Lomba dos Ares are their village wines from this region, and each is a field blend of multiple varieties.
+They are also actively searching for and adding to their vineyards here with the eventual goal of making a Mencia here to complement the Cortezada and tiny releases of their best sites as single-vineyard wines.

 What began as Macizo Ourensan in 2016 has evolved into Peixes in 2018.
-Originally this project was established to explore the upper reaches of the Bibei river valley where winemaking remained highly localized and fairly rustic resulting in the region being overlooked when the appellation boundaries were drawn in the early 1990s.
-Their work lower down in the valley of the Bibei however allowed them the insight to see the potential for their sites around the village of Viana do Bolo.
+Originally this project was established to explore the upper reaches of the Bibei river valley, where viticulture remained highly localized and fairly rustic resulting in the region being overlooked when the appellation boundaries were drawn in the early 1990s.
+However, their work lower down in the valley of the Bibei allowed them the insight to see the potential for their sites around the village of Viana do Bolo.
 More importantly, since Viana do Bolo was outside any appellation’s boundaries, there was no incentive to replace or replant these older vineyards, and the cost of these vineyards was much more affordable.
-The also noticed a slight change in the terroir with more pink granite and quartz in the soils.
-Having left their home appellation in creating this project allowed them to view the borders around Ribeira Sacra as meaningless, so when they had the opportunity to acquire additional vineyards in Valdeorras it made sense to include them in the Peixes project.
+They also noticed a slight change in the terroir with more pink granite and quartz in the soils.
+Having left their home appellation in creating this project allowed them to view Ribeira Sacra’s borders as meaningless, so when they had the opportunity to acquire additional vineyards in Valdeorras, it made sense to include them in the Peixes project.

-Fedellos do Couto remains Jesús and Curro’s geographically Ribeira Sacra-based project although none of their wines will carry the DO stamp.
+Fedellos do Couto remains Jesús and Curro’s geographically Ribeira Sacra-based project, although none of their wines will carry the DO stamp.
 This decision was forced on them because their wines were frequently rejected as atypical by the DO tasting panel, which considering the list of others rejected by this esteemed group: Daterra, Envínate, Raúl Peréz, and Sílice, Jesús and Curro are in exceptional company.
-Peixes will be the project where they can explore the greater region of the Sil and Bibei with sites outside any appellation (as with their vineyards in the upper Bibei valley) as well as vineyards in Valdeorras which will be released without any reference to the DO.
-What unites all of their cuvées is a true commitment to site- and village-specific wines which is something we are excited to present to you even if we have to write long explainers to have it all make sense.
+Peixes will be the project where they can explore the greater region of the Sil and Bibei with sites outside any appellation (as with their vineyards in the upper Bibei valley) and vineyards in Valdeorras, which will be released without any reference to the DO.
+What unites all of their cuvées is a true commitment to the site- and village-specific wines, which is something we are excited to present to you even if we have to write long explainers to have it all make sense.

-Just as we were selling the remaining 2016 vintage the first round of tariffs impacted the sales of these wines, and since wet weather conditions in 2017 caused a significant reduction in yields due to mildew we’ve decided to skip it and move on to 2018.
-So here is a recap provided by Curro of the 2016 vintage which is largely available in our state-side inventory as well as the 2018 vintage which is available DI.
+Just as we were selling the remaining 2016 vintage, the first round of tariffs impacted the sales of these wines, and since wet weather conditions in 2017 caused a significant reduction in yields due to mildew, we’ve decided to skip it and move on to 2018.
+So here is a recap provided by Curro of the 2016 vintage, which is largely available in our state-side inventory, and the 2018 vintage, which is available DI.